Philippe Kieffer: Life and career

+World War II

 On 2 September 1939, aged 40, he volunteered for military service.
 He joined the French Navy, in which he was a reserve officer, a week later.
 He served on the battleship Courbet, and at the headquarters of the Northern Fleet during the Battle of Dunkirk.
 He left for London on 19 June 1940 and joined the Free French Naval Forces (Forces Navales Françaises Libres) on 1 July 1940, the day they were founded.

 Speaking fluent English, he was asked to serve as a translator and cipher officer.
 Impressed by the techniques of the new British Commandos, formed in 1940, Kieffer requested authorisation to set up an elite French unit on the same model.
 In May 1941, he obtained authorisation from Admiral Émile Muselier to found the unit of Fusiliers-Marins Commandos ("Marine Riflemen Commandos").
 They undertook extremely harsh selection and training in Achnacarry, in Scotland, where a number of candidates died.
 The Commando was part of No. 10 (Inter-Allied) Commando.

 Kieffer was promoted to lieutenant de vaisseau (OF-2) on 1 July 1942.
 On 19 August 1942, men of the 1st Company of the 1er Bataillon de Fusiliers Marins Commandos were engaged during the Dieppe Raid ("Operation Jubilee").

 In 1943, the French Commando had grown to two troops, and was regularly used for night raids on the shores of France and the Netherlands during the preparations for the invasion of Normandy.
 In 1944, the 177 men of the "1er BFM Commando" were integrated into the British No. 4 Commando under Lieutenant-Colonel Dawson, part of the 1st Special Service Brigade under Brigadier Lord Lovat.

 Since Luxembourg did not have its own units, some Luxembourgish volunteers were incorporated in the "1er BFM Commando" and took part in the landings and battles of Normandy.

 Liberation of France

-On 6 June 1944, at 0731, the Bérets verts ("Green berets") landed in Ouistreham, Benouville, Amfreville and Bavant, designated as Sword Beach.
+On 6 June 1944, at 0731, the Bérets verts ("Green berets") landed in Ouistreham, Benouville, Amfreville and Bavent, designated as Sword Beach.
 Kieffer, recently promoted to capitaine de corvette (OF-3), led his men personally.
 The unit suffered 21 killed and 93 wounded; Kieffer himself was almost immediately wounded twice, hit by shrapnel in the leg, but refused evacuation for two days.
 Kieffer rejoined his unit on 14 June, in time to take part in the breakthrough towards the Seine and Honfleur.

 Along with two of his men, he was among the first members of the Free French Forces to enter Paris.
 His 18-year-old son, who had recently joined the Maquis, was killed by German troops near Paris at nearly the same time.